stephengaito/documentArchive/features/architecture/Readme.md

 in support/env.rb

-There is a selection of standard [aruda step definitions](https://github.com/cucumber/aruba/blob/master/lib/aruba/cucumber.rb) which should be used for most integration testing tasks.
+There is a selection of standard [aruba step definitions](https://github.com/cucumber/aruba/blob/master/lib/aruba/cucumber.rb) which should be used for most integration testing tasks.